Lifeboats of the Titanic: Lifeboat 5 (starboard)

-Murdoch and Lowe were joined by Third Officer Pitman and the White Star Line's chairman J. Bruce Ismay to help them lower Lifeboat 5, which left at 12:55 a.m.
+Murdoch and Lowe were joined by Third Officer Pitman and the White Star Line's chairman J. Bruce Ismay to help them lower Lifeboat 5, which left at 12:43 a.m.
 The boat was loaded primarily with women and children.
 Charles Stengel, who boarded a later boat, remembered that 'approximately thirty-six' out of 65 seats were occupied.

 Most of those on deck were unaware of the seriousness of their situation and did not even attempt to board.
 John Jacob Astor, who was subsequently among the victims of the disaster, remarked: "We are safer on board the ship than in that little boat."
 Ismay disagreed; still wearing slippers and pajamas, he urged Pitman to begin loading the boat with women and children.
-Pitman retorted: "I await the Captain's orders," and went to the captain for the approval.
+Pitman, who did not recognise Ismay, responded with: "I await the Captain's orders," and went to the captain for the approval.
 Ismay returned a short time later to urge a stewardess to board, which she did.
 Pitman entered on Murdoch's orders.
 Later on the ocean, passenger Henry Frauenthal would learn from Pitman that Titanic had collided with an iceberg, and that within half an hour, the lifeboat would return to the ship.